DonMVB/aws/AWS_Assoc_SAA_C02.md

 - There are 3 different ways to share S3 buckets across AWS accounts:

   1.)
-For programmatic access only, use IAM & Bucket Policies to share entire buckets 2.)
-For programmatic access only, use ACLs & Bucket Policies to share objects 3.)
+For programmatic access only, use IAM & Bucket Policies to share entire buckets

+  2.)
+For programmatic access only, use ACLs & Bucket Policies to share objects

+  3.)
 For access via the console & the terminal, use cross-account IAM roles

 - S3 is a great candidate for static website hosting.
 When you enable static website hosting for S3 you need both an index.html file and an error.html file.
 Static website hosting creates a website endpoint that can be accessed via the internet.
 - When you upload new files and have versioning enabled, they will not inherit the properties of the previous version.
 Uploads are a "single operation".
 - AWS CSAPT advises to use Multi part over stable uploads, and can help with lower reliability networks because only failed parts need to be uploaded again.
+- You can create a folder structure within S3 (Folder | Objects tab).
+- from a client, you can use HTTP and post to an HTTPS S3 (or SSL/TLS) endpoint, as well as use HTTPS.

 ### 1.2.3.
 S3 Storage Classes:
 Availability varies, Durability is 9 9's.
 You don't specify an AZ for an S3 bucket.